ADesprets/APIC-GraphQL/Readme.md

 Available in many languages.

 ## Terminology and concepts
-A query language And a runtime to fulfill queries
+A query language and a runtime to fulfill queries
 ## REST versus GraphQL
 Only one URL
-Use POST (or GET with JSON **like** payload as parameter)
+Use POST (or GET with JSON **like** payload as parameter) The message sent to the GraphQL server, the request, is JSON.
+The response is JSON.
+The query define inside the JSON payload in the request is not JSON, but JSON like.

 There is a content-type called application/graphQL